pieralukasz/appsync-cdk-starwars/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to StarWars Serverless Task

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The project was written in aws-sdk.
+Appsync and several resolvers were used.

+To get started, log in with `Leapp` app.

+## Start

+`yarn deploy` --> `yarn perm` --> `yarn initial` --> Go to aws console appsync and try.

 ## Useful commands

- * `npm run build`   compile typescript to js
+ * `yarn deploy`   compile typescript to js and deploy our stack.
- * `npm run watch`   watch for changes and compile
- * `npm run test`    perform the jest unit tests
+ * `yarn test`   collect the test coverage and run some test
- * `cdk deploy`      deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template
+ * `yarn initial`    fill our dynamodbs with initial values